NilanjanaLodh/CommunityDetection/README.md

 All these files (including the original DBLP dataset) are available in *dataset/* directory

 ## Running and Testing
-cd to  the project directory and type :
+Download/clone [this repository](https://github.com/NilanjanaLodh/CommunityDetection) and then, cd to the project directory and type :
 ```bash
 $ make run
 ```